You are also welcome to join SWA on interactive sites:

 autographs).
 Please send your check

-made payable to SCWA to 2501 Cumberland St., Suite 4, Lebanon PA
+made payable to SWA to 2302 Guilford St., Lebanon PA

-By purchasing an SCWA membership for your friends, this Christmas
+By purchasing an SWA membership for your friends, this Christmas

 you can give the gift of water in the form of the EELS book. |